-‘Dancing With The Stars’ Val Chmerkovskiy Reveals Fiancée Jenna Johnson Almost Killed Him On Their First Date
+‘Dancing With The Stars’ Val Chmerkovskiy Reveals Fiancee Jenna Johnson Almost Killed Him On Their First Date

 After the near miss, Chmerkovskiy, by then a DWTS veteran, invited Johnson to his house later that evening, where he taught her how to play chess.

 The adorable DWTS duo kept their on-and-off romantic relationship under the radar, then made things Instagram official during the summer of 2017.
-Chmerkovskiy famously popped the question to the Dancing With the Stars beauty one year later during a romantic trip to Italy.
+Chmerkovskiy famously popped the question to the Dancing with the Stars beauty one year later during a romantic trip to Italy.

 Johnson told Yahoo she was surprised by the proposal, especially after she checked through her boyfriend’s luggage and saw no signs of a ring.
 But Chmerkovskiy had indeed pre-planned a proposal and had the ring hidden away in his backpack.

-Like his older brother, Maksim, who envisioned his future wedding at Oheka Castle on Long Island decades before he and wife Peta Murgatroyd actually married there, Val Chmerkovskiy had a vision of where he would propose to his future bride.
+Like his older brother Maksim, who envisioned his future wedding at Oheka Castle on Long Island decades before he and wife Peta Murgatroyd actually married there, Val Chmerkovskiy had a vision of where he would propose to his future bride.

 “I was in Venice 15 years ago and I promised myself that when I meet the love of my life this was where I was going to propose, and here I am proposing.”